tanmaychandane/etc/README.md

 # miscellaneous
-An assorted collection of files.
+<i>An assorted collection of files available for access from any location.</i>